 What is Farm Safety and how does it benefit Manitoba farmers?

 Manitoba Farm Safety exists to help farmers reduce the number of fatalities and injuries on Manitoba farms.
-Farms have different levels of maturity when it comes to managing workplace safety, and we are there to help all farms move along the farm safety continuum (as shown in the graphic above) without judgment.
+Farms have different levels of maturity when it comes to managing workplace safety, and we are there to help all farms move along the farm safety continuum (as shown in the graphic below) without judgment.
 The first step is to help farmers become aware of the Workplace Safety and Health legislation and how it applies to farms in the province.
 The second step is to work directly with farmers to help them manage workplace safety at the farm level.

 Manitoba’s Workplace Safety and Health (WSH) legislation has applied to all farms in the province since 1977.
 The legislation is laid out in the WSH Act & Regulations.
 The legislation is enforced by Manitoba WSH enforcement officers, who have the legal right to inspect the physical conditions and safety procedures in place on farms (and all other workplaces) at any time.